11/01/2024

 It’s always been my belief that by a Divine plan this nation was placed between the two oceans to be sought out and found by those with a special brand of courage and love of freedom.

-Samuel Adams, Founding Father and known as the Father of the American Revolution, expressed this same belief that God had brought forth this nation for His purposes.
-In a 1794 proclamation for a Day of Fasting and Prayer while serving as governor of Massachusetts, he opened the proclamation by saying, “The Supreme Ruler of the Universe, having been pleased, in the course of His Providence, to establish the independence of the United States of America . . . “
+Indeed, America's founding generation believed that the nation had come forth in the plan and purposes of God to be a land of Faith and Freedom.
+Samuel Adams (1722-1803) expressed this in a 1794 Proclamation for a Day of Fasting and Prayer while serving as governor of Massachusetts.
+He opened the proclamation by saying, “The Supreme Ruler of the Universe, having been pleased, in the course of His Providence, to establish the independence of the United States of America . . . “

-Even those who have suffered at the hands of those who did not understand the original American vision of Faith and Freedom, have been convinced that there was something unique and special about America’s birth.
+Even those who have suffered at the hands of those who did not understand the original American vision, have been convinced that there was something unique and special about America’s birth.
 This was true of the former slave, Frederick Douglass, who in an 1852 speech, called the U.S. Constitution “a glorious liberty document,” and then declared,

 Fellow Citizens, I am not wanting in respect for the fathers of this republic.
 The signers of the Declaration of Independence were brave men.
 They were great men too—great enough to give fame to a great age.
 It does not often happen to a nation to raise, at one time, such a number of truly great men.